 The Midwest African American Genealogy Institute (MAAGI) is a place where attendees learn, research, and gain the tools needed to become a stellar genealogists and family history researchers.

 This website from the Mid-Continent Public Library in Independence, Mo., was recently redesigned and relaunched.
 Don’t miss its index of 1.5 million US Railroad Retirement Board pension records, digitized books and how-to guides.

 Particularly nifty here is the People Records Search, a one-stop combing of vital records, state censuses and military records.
 And don’t overlook the digitized newspapers, maps, place-name finder and other tools that’d make Paul Bunyan proud.

 Show me, indeed: A single click searches more than 9 million records from the state archives, state library and other institutions across Missouri.
 Or you can explore individual collections including military records, naturalizations and vital records.

 This new, free website from Hearthstone Legacy Publications lets you access thousands of biographies extracted from pre-1900 county history books, plus old county maps.
 The initial focus is on Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri and Tennessee, with maps also from Oklahoma and Texas.

-Build your tree here and MyHeritage will search other members’ trees for connections; plans range from free to $119.40 a year.
-If you spring for a separate data subscription (also $119.40 annually), you can also get emails as MyHeritage’s SuperSearch scours its 8.5 billion records for matches.
-The site now offers DNA testing; results are integrated with the site’s family trees.
+Build your tree here and MyHeritage will search other members’ trees for connections.
+Visit site for subscription information.
+The site offers DNA testing; results are integrated with the site’s family trees.